saraozn/tp/docs/DeveloperGuide.md

 1. Property agent decides to list either properties or customers.
 2. Property agent inputs the command.
-3. Property agent is able to view all entities.
+3. Property agent is able to view all entities.<br>
 Use case ends.

 Extension:<br>